bmoloney2/Pairing/README.md

  * `bundle install`
  * `rails db:create`
  * `rails s`
-# You should see this
+# You should see this in your browser localhost:3000
 ![Alt text](rails_screen_shot.png)